thoughtspot/thoughtspot.github.io/_appliance/hardware/prerequisites-dell.md

 <table>
 <tr>
 <td>&#10063;</td>
 <td>10gbE switch with IPv6 broadcast and multicast enabled.
-You need one switch for each node.</td></tr>
+You need one switch for each cluster, with one port for each node on the cluster.</td></tr>

 <tr>
 <td>&#10063;</td>